Barbara Grier

 Barbara Glycine Grier (November 4, 1933 - November 10, 2011) was an American writer and publisher.
-She is credited for having built the lesbian book industry.
+She is credited as one of the leaders of the women in print movement during second-wave feminism, responsible for building the lesbian book industry.
 After editing The Ladder magazine, published by the lesbian civil rights group Daughters of Bilitis, she co-founded a lesbian book-publishing company Naiad Press, which achieved publicity and became the world's largest publisher of lesbian books.
 She built a major collection of lesbian literature, catalogued with detailed indexing of topics.

 Early life

 Barbara Glycine Grier was born on November 4, 1933, in Cincinnati, Ohio.
 Her mother was Dorothy Vernon Black, a secretary, and her father was Philip Strang Grier, a doctor.
 Grier had two siblings, Diane and Penni Grier.
 Her sister Diane was also a lesbian, a fact Barbara attributed to how feminist their mother was, as well as genetics.
 Barbara said of Diane, “She’s just like me, except nice.
 I’m the evil twin.”
 She also had two half-siblings (William Frederick and Brewster Grier) from her father's previous marriage to Iva Schackenberger.

 Her parents separated when she was 10 and divorced when she was 13 years old.
 Grier grew up in several midwestern US cities, spending most of her life between Kansas City, Missouri, and Kansas City, Kansas.

 Grier realized she was a lesbian at age twelve after researching the topic at the library.
 She told her mother that she was homosexual, and her mother replied, "No, because you're a woman, you're a lesbian.
 And since 12 years old is too young to make such a decision, let's wait six months before we tell the newspapers."
 Yet, Grier's mother was supportive.
 When Grier was fifteen, her mother gifted her a copy of The Well of Loneliness by Radclyffe Hall and Of Lena Geyer (1936) by Marcia Davenport.
 This would be the start of Grier's collection of lesbian literature.
 She describes her collection of lesbian-themed books as Lesbiana, a collection that was fueled by a "love affair with lesbian publishing."

 Shortly after Grier graduated high school in 1951, she met Helen Bennett in a public library.
 They fell in love.
 They spent 20 years together living in Denver, Colorado, while Bennett went to library school, then moving to Kansas City where both worked in public libraries.
 Grier referred to their partnership as a marriage.